dfroh40/TeamExercise/README.md

 _Detail how you would like the person who grades your app's code to do so.
 This could include giving them a UML diagram, or what is the best order to read the application files in_

+Every other Activity inherits from TeamExerciseActivity.
+The rest can be read in any order, although the implementation order is SettingsActivity, ProfileActivity, and then MainActivity.

 ## Other information